One, Fastener materials

-Selection of fillers should be based on media, temperature, and pressure.
+The selection of fillers should be based on media, temperature, and pressure.

 1) Oil immersed asbestos rope can be selected according to the table.

-Note: Shape code F denotes square, through-the-core or multi-layer knitting; Y denotes round, with the twisted core in the middle, with one to multi-layer knitting outside; N denotes twisted.
+Note: Shape code F denotes square, through-the-core, or multi-layer knitting; Y denotes round, with the twisted core in the middle, with one to multi-layer knitting outside; N denotes twisted.

 2) Rubber asbestos rope: press the table to select.